Technical SEO for SaaS: The Checklist Your Dev Team Needs

 }This makes you eligible for merchant listings with price and availability shown in search results.

-App vs. Marketing Site
+App vs. marketing site

 Your app (app.example.com) shouldn't be indexed.
 It's behind authentication.
 It has no SEO value.